QSD-Group/QSDsan/docs/source/index.rst

 All systems developed with ``QSDsan`` are included in the package `EXPOsan <https://github.com/QSD-Group/EXPOsan>`_ - exposition of sanitation and resource recovery systems.

+Additionally, another package, `DMsan <https://github.com/QSD-Group/DMsan>`_ (decision-making for sanitation and resource recovery systems), is being developed for decision-making among multiple dimensions of sustainability with consideration of location-specific contextual parameters.

 To capitalize, or not to capitalize?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^